ITxPT/S02/README.md

-# S02 - Onboard Architecture specifications Version 2.2.0
+# S02 - Onboard Architecture specifications - Sequoia release (fka 2.2.0)

 This it the github repository for the ITxPT S02 specifications.
 It contains example files complementing the actual specifications as well as JSON schemas and XSDs to use for validation purposes.